garrandall/popular-music-data/tracks/best-i-ever-had-gary-allan.md

 But it's not so bad
 You're only the best I ever had
-You dont want me back
+You don't want me back
 You're just the best I ever had.

 You're just the best I ever had